aryszka/skipper-calc/README.md

 # skipper-calc

-This is a [Skipper](https://github.com/zalando/skipper) routing configuration implementing a basic non-negative integer calculator with the inc, dec, add, sub, mul and div operations, all derviced from only inc and dec.
+This is a [Skipper](https://github.com/zalando/skipper) routing configuration implementing a basic non-negative integer calculator with the inc, dec, add, sub, mul and div operations, all derived from only inc and dec.

 See the [`test.sh`](./test.sh) for how it works and what it does.